guides

 Gather essentials:

-• Prompt cards adapted from questions of love and favourite memories from the past year.
+- Question cards adapted from questions of love and favorite memories from the past year.

-• A keepsake box or folder labelled with the anniversary year to store notes, photos, or mementos.
+- A keepsake box or folder labeled with the anniversary year to store notes, photos, or mementos.

-Step 2: Revisit the past year with guided prompts
+Step 2: Revisit the past year with guided questions

 Jot down answers or record short audio clips.
 Encourage each partner to ask follow-up questions like “How did that feel?” or “What did you notice in my body language?”
 Those details make the archive richer.